Group Yoga classes

 - Prices are set to be as affordable as possible, so I cannot offer refunds or discounts for missed sessions.

 - New students are welcome to attend one trial session, by arrangement, to see whether the class suits them and they would like to join thereafter.
-The cost of this is £8.
+The charge for this is for one session only.
 After an initial trial session, students are asked to sign up for the rest of the current half term of sessions (as above).
+Please feel free to get in touch for details of current fees and a booking form.

 Thank you and Welcome to Zed Yoga!